Sign Up As A Member

 US Open prize money is always a hot topic, so it’s common for fans to have several questions relating to the subject.
 Here are some of the most common we hear.

 Yes.
 The local government taxes player earnings for tennis tournaments.
-Therefore, for the US Open, players are taxed at the United States tax rate, ranging from 10-35%, depending on a player’s earnings.
+Therefore, for the US Open, players are taxed at the United States tax rate, ranging from 10% to 35%, depending on a player’s earnings.

 It’s worth noting that players usually will not pay taxes on their prize money to their local government due to Double Tax Treaties that typically exist to prevent double taxation.